 A suite of strategies can enhance recycling rates:

 - Extended producer responsibility laws make companies responsible for managing goods post-use—an incentive to make products that are longer lasting, easier to fix, and as recyclable as possible.

 - Marketplaces for secondary materials facilitate the exchange of recyclable and reusable goods.

 - Innovation in conversion technologies makes more materials recyclable.

 - Circular business models transform the dominant industrial approach of take, make, waste—recapturing “waste” as a valuable resource.

 Recycling needs to be one piece of an integrated approach, that also includes making more efficient use of materials and extending product life.
 Together, they can reduce emissions from extracting, transporting, and processing raw materials.
 Because society currently uses far more of these materials far more quickly than the earth can regenerate, such practices address parallel challenges of resource scarcity.

 The household and industrial recycling solutions were modeled together and include metals, plastic, glass, and other materials, such as rubber, textiles, and e-waste.
 Paper products and organic wastes are treated in separate waste management solutions.
 Emissions reductions stem from avoiding emissions associated with landfilling and from substituting recycled materials for virgin feedstock.
-With about 50 percent of recycled materials coming from households and rest from industry, if the average worldwide recycling rate increases to 65-68 percent of total recyclable waste, household recycling could avoid 5.5-6.0 gigatons of carbon dioxide emissions by 2050.
+With about 50 percent of recycled materials coming from households and the rest from industry, if the average worldwide recycling rate increases to 65–68 percent of total recyclable waste, household recycling could avoid 5.5–6.0 gigatons of carbon dioxide emissions by 2050.